ADD CONDITION

 Additional Information

 You should take this medication orally by dissolving one lozenge slowly in your mouth.
-If needed, you can repeat this every two hours, but make sure to follow your doctor's instructions.
-This medication is not recommended for children under 12 years old.
-There is no additional information available regarding laboratory tests, abuse potential, or patient counseling.
+If needed, you can repeat this every two hours, but only if directed by your doctor.
+This medication is not recommended for children under 12 years of age.

 FAQ